-Washington, DC (June 5, 2017) – Over 1,000 U.S. governors, mayors, businesses, investors, and colleges and universities, representing the broadest cross section of the American economy yet assembled in pursuit of climate action, today declared their intent to continue to ensure the U.S. remains a global leader in reducing carbon emissions.
+WASHINGTON, D.C., June 5, 2017 — More than 1,000 U.S. governors, mayors, businesses, investors, colleges and universities, representing the broadest cross section of the American economy assembled in pursuit of climate action, today declared their intent to continue to ensure the U.S. remains a global leader in reducing carbon emissions.

 Together, these leaders are sending a strong signal to the international community and the 194 other parties to the Paris Agreement about the continued commitment of the United States to ambitious action on climate change absent leadership at the federal level.
 In the aggregate, the signatories are delivering concrete emissions reductions that will help meet America's emissions pledge under the Paris Agreement.

 Signatories number over 1,000 and include some of the most populous states and cities in the U.S., including California and cities like New York, Los Angeles, and Houston as well as smaller cities like Pittsburgh, Pennsylvania and Dubuque, Iowa.
 A mixture of private universities, state schools and community colleges, both small and large, have added their institutions to the statement.
 More than a dozen fortune 500 companies in addition to hundreds of small businesses have also signed the statement.